lsds/KungFu/benchmarks/system/README.md

 Distributed training benchmark of KungFu, Horovod and Parameter Servers.

+## Intro

+This benchmark requires TensorFlow <=1.13.2, KungFu and Horovod.
+We have run this benchmark on two clusters: one has two DGX-1 machines (each has 8 V100) and one has 16 P100 machines.
+You can see the benchmark result [here](result/).

+In the following, we provide sample commands to run the benchmark.
 We assume the benchmark runs on a server with 4 GPUs.
-The Tensorflow version is 1.13.1.
 The benchmark imports models from [tf.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications).
 You can freely choose different models and batch sizes.